 Time and Materials

 This approach is based on paying for the time spent on the project and the number of employees involved.
-The time and materials model is not as bold as the fixed price one as it leaves some “room for maneuver”.
+The time and materials model is not as bold as the fixed price one as it leaves some “room for maneuver” both in terms of functionality and the web app costs.
 The customer may ask to make certain changes or add some features that weren't there originally.
 That is why this type of cooperation is commonly used for larger and more complex projects.

 The time and materials approach may seem like a less advantageous option for a customer at first.
 However, it offers several significant perks that make it particularly alluring for entrepreneurs.
 First of all, as mentioned earlier, this model is known for its flexibility, which makes it easier for the product to adapt to inevitable market changes.
 Additionally, the budget control is still there as the customer is able not only to prioritize task implementation but also set up monthly funds and stick to what is planned.